anotherantonioflores/Flores-P2-Project/assets/README.md

 # Assets

-This folder will contain all static content from outside sources.
+This folder contains all refrenced content from external sources.\
+Also see APA styling here